Underdog promo code CBSSPORTS2: Play $5, get $75 offer for NBA, NHL, more

 Underdog offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Friday's sports schedule features nine NBA and one NHL game, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
-In one of the better NBA games, Scottie Barnes and the Toronto Raptors battle Paolo Banchero and the Orlando Magic, leaving plenty of ways to utilize the best DFS apps.
-Also on Friday's slate are two AP top-25 college basketball games, including No. 3 Michigan vs. No. 7 Michigan State, and more.
+Six NBA and 14 NHL games highlight Saturday's sports schedule, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+In one of the better NBA games, Anthony Edwards and the Timberwolves battling Jaren Jackson Jr. and the Grizzlies, leaving plenty of ways to utilize the best DFS apps.
+Also on Saturday's slate are 14 AP top-25 college basketball games, including No. 13 BYU vs. No. 14 Kansas, and more.
 The Underdog promo code varies by location, but includes a potential Play $5 in fantasy entries, get $75 in fantasy bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog deposit match bonus.